ajinmathew99/FIO_SPDK_GUI-2.1.0/SPDK_Installation.md

 **Note to advanced users:**

  These steps assume you're using the DPDK submodule.
-If you are using your own version of DPDK, the fio plugin requires that DPDK be compiled with -fPIC.
-You can compile DPDK with -fPIC by modifying your DPDK configuration file and adding the line:
+If you are using your own version of DPDK, the fio plugin requires that DPDK be compiled with `-fPIC`.
+You can compile DPDK with `-fPIC` by modifying your DPDK configuration file and adding the line:

 ```
 EXTRA_CFLAGS=-fPIC